KuroGin450/KuroGin450/README.md

 - 👋 Hi, I’m @KuroGin450
 - 👀 I’m interested in . bahasa python.
-- 🌱 I’m currently learning . university bina sarana informasi.
+- 🌱 I’m currently learning . university
-- 📫 How to reach me . ginnichimaru.21@gmail.com .
+- 📫 How to reach me .

 <!---
 KuroGin450/KuroGin450 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.